forseti-security/forseti-security/_docs/_latest/develop/dev/real-time-enforcer.md

     forsetisecurity/real-time-enforcer
 ```

-## Adding Resources from Stackdriver
+## Adding resources from Stackdriver
 Add your resource type to the StackdriverLogParser [_extract_asset_info()](https://github.com/forseti-security/real-time-enforcer/blob/8531f53abd3a1ca02af6c2b852a8cc6a188987e1/app/parsers/stackdriver.py#L126)
 function in order to filter for the correct AuditLog resource type message and
 return relevant data about the resource that can be parsed.